szymonpawlowski/linear_regression/README.md

 Implementation of linear regression in Python using NumPy.

 ## 📄 Description
 This project  implements linear regression with simple gradient from the ground up, without using libraries such as scikit-learn.
-The model is learning on randomly generated data.
+The model is learning on randomly generated data, user input data or file data.

 ## 📦 Requirements
 In order for this project to work you'll need: